ismail-syed/w17/index.md

 After my 12 months of working as a co-op at IBM I returned to Carleton to finish my second year.

 ### Exploring entrepreneurship
-After finishing my Co-op and returning to school, my life sucked.
+After finishing my co-op and returning to school, my life sucked.
 I didn’t have as much time to program as before and I never was a fan of midterms and finals.
 So I decided to change that.

 Near the end of the semester I decided to start advertising myself as a freelance web developer through a small web development company I started called <a href="http://www.revri.ca"> Revri </a>.
 Here’s the logo.